-UL has no Tier 1 restricted own funds, Tier 2 own funds or Tier 3 own funds.
+UL has no Tier 1 restricted own funds, or Tier 2 own funds.
+UL's Tier 3 own funds are the ancillary own funds discussed above.

-The change in Tier 1 Own Funds over the year is analysed in the Profit and Loss Attribution analysis which is presented to UL's Board.
-From 31 December 2019 to 31 December 2020, Own Funds decreased from £626m (post-dividend) to £608m.
-The key factors contributing to the decrease in Own Funds, are:
+The change in Own Funds over the year is analysed in the Profit and Loss Attribution analysis which is presented to UL's Board.
+From 31 December 2020 to 31 December 2021, Basic Own Funds increased from £608m (post-dividend) to £611m (post-foreseeable dividend).
+The key factors contributing to the increase in Basic Own Funds, are: